Code-Institute-Submissions/beatles/README.md

     -   #### First Time Visitor Goals

-        1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the organisation.
+        1. As a First Time Visitor, I want to find out information about The Beatles and the individual members.
         2. As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.
-        3. As a First Time Visitor, I want to look for testimonials to understand what their users think of them and see if they are trusted.
-I also want to locate their social media links to see their followings on social media to determine how trusted and known they are.
+        3. As a First Time Visitor, I want to learn about their albums and listen to their music.

-    -   #### Returning Visitor Goals
+    -   #### Returning Visitor/Fan Goals

-        1. As a Returning Visitor, I want to find information about coding challenges.
+        1. As a Returning Visitor/Fan, I want to
-        2. As a Returning Visitor, I want to find the best way to get in contact with the organisation with any questions I may have.
+        2. As a Returning Visitor/Fan, I want to find the best way to get in contact with the organisation with any questions I may have.
-        3. As a Returning Visitor, I want to find community links.
+        3. As a Returning Visitor/Fan, I want to find community links.

-    -   #### Frequent User Goals
-        1. As a Frequent User, I want to check to see if there are any newly added challenges or hackathons.
-        2. As a Frequent User, I want to check to see if there are any new blog posts.
-        3. As a Frequent User, I want to sign up to the Newsletter so that I am emailed any major updates and/or changes to the website or organisation.

 -   ### Design
     -   #### Colour Scheme